rmoehn/cartpole/interruptibility/intro.md

 - What is this about?
     - A demonstration that Q-learning and Sarsa($\lambda$) do not behave the same when they're interrupted.

+A few months ago Orseau and Armstrong published the paper *Safely Interruptible Agents* in whose abstract you can read: “some [reinforcement learning] agents are already safely interruptible, like Q-learning, or can easily be made so, like Sarsa” Really?
+So Q-learning does not learn to avoid interruptions?
+Doesn't an interruption deny the learner its expected reward and therefore incentivize it to avoid further interruptions?

+Actually, their derivations require several conditions: (1) under their definition of safe interruptibility, agents can still be influenced by interruptions; they're only required to converge to the behaviour of an uninterrupted, optimal agent.
+(2) for Q-learning to be safely interruptible, it needs to visit every state infinitely often and we need a specific interruption scheme.
+(I don't understand the paper completely, so it might well be my statements about it are inaccurate.)

+One such property that an aligned AI and therefore an RL algorithm should have is interruptibility, i.e. the property that it can be stopped at any time.
+We know from current RL algorithms that interruptions cause them to shy away from states in which they might be interrupted.
+This might culminate in them circumventing interruptions entirely [?].

+One way to ensure interruptibility is to construct agents and interruption schemes such that interruptions don't influence the behaviour of the agent.

+We know from how current RL algorithms work that they are not interruptible.
+The OffSwitchCartpole is one of Rafael's environments that lets us investigate